 bass level down in the mix whenever the kick hits.
 You can use XFER's LFO Tool to achieve a similar effect without the more complex setup involved with side-chain compression.

-This is a very important aspect of your mix so it's worth your while to spend some time to improve your knowledge and hone your skills.
-Check out this article on Kick and Bass EQ by Henri Latham-Koenig over on clickmastering.com for some great music production techniques to get the low-end of your mix tight.
+This is a very important aspect of your mix so it's worth your while to spend some time to improve your knowledge and hone your skills when it comes to kick and bass mixing.

 Sensory overload is a real thing and you have limited space available in each of your mixes.